 Creating Peace Inside and Out, cultivating heart-centered living was written and completed in 2016.
 Check out the book, www.heart-centeredpeace.com, which introduces some from the book through posts.

 She has now moved to Cape Cod to slow down, meditate, write, enjoy the beauty, the ocean, walks with her dogs and the abundant fullness of life.
-Offering retreats and teaching are ways to share the wisdom gathered over the years.
+Offering walks and teaching are ways to share the wisdom gathered over the years.